Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

     systemctl start sspl-ll

-   If any service is inactive, run the below mentioned command.
+   If any other service is inactive, run the below mentioned command.

    ::